postgraduate-SCA/Tunnel-based-on-HTTP-/README.md

 # Tunnel-based-on-HTTP-
-This repository contains several projects finished by myself.
+This repository contains my undergraduate thesis project related to tunneling based on http.